pjw971022/CSI-Lab-Real-World-Robot/README.md

-## How to use Franka-Emika in Real-World
+## How to use Franka Research3 in Real-World

 1. Connect with fr3 using ros in Franka PC
 ```bash